Repent for the Kingdom of God Is at Hand: How to Achieve True Repentance

 At the mention of repentance, many believers in the Lord will say, “Now that we believe in the Lord, we don’t swear or fight, we are tolerant and patient toward others, we often pray and confess to the Lord, we work and expend ourselves for the Lord, and we do not even deny the Lord’s name after being put in prison.
 This good behavior proves that we have truly repented.
 When the Lord returns, we shall enter the heavenly kingdom with Him.”
 After we started believing in the Lord, we cast aside our evil habits; we became humble, tolerant, we helped others, and we became able to give things up and expend ourselves to spread the gospel and testify to the Lord.
 There were indeed some changes in our behavior, yet it is undeniable that we have not rid ourselves of the shackles of sin, and still often live amid sin, unable to escape.
 For example, when someone says something hurtful to us which does not infringe upon our primary interests, we may be capable of forbearance, and we won’t call them up on it.
 But when someone says something that hurts our prestige and status and embarrasses us, though we may say nothing critical of them, there is resentment and prejudice toward them in our hearts, and we may even think of taking revenge.
 In many matters, though we may appear to not commit any great evil, our hearts often betray evil thoughts.
 Sometimes, we may be capable of forbearance and self-control for a time, but the moment it becomes too much for us, we are still liable to commit evil.
 When such things are exposed and manifested in us, and we have yet to escape the shackles of sin, can it be said that we have truly repented?

-Let’s read a passage of God’s words, “Mere behavioral changes are unsustainable; if there is no alteration in people’s life dispositions, then sooner or later, their vicious sides will show themselves.
-Because the source of the changes in their behavior is fervor, coupled with some work by the Holy Spirit at the time, it is extremely easy for them to become fervent or to exhibit temporary kindness.
+Let’s read a passage of, “Mere behavioral changes are unsustainable; if there is no alteration in people’s life dispositions, then sooner or later, their vicious sides will show themselves.
+Because the source of the changes in their behavior is fervor, coupled with some work by at the time, it is extremely easy for them to become fervent or to exhibit temporary kindness.
 As the unbelievers say, ‘Doing one good deed is easy; what’s hard is doing a lifetime of good deeds.’
 People are incapable of doing good deeds throughout their entire lives.
 One’s behavior is directed by the life; whatever one’s life is, so is one’s behavior, and only that which is revealed naturally represents the life, as well as one’s nature.
 Things that are fake cannot last.
 When God works to save man, it is not to adorn man with good behavior—the purpose of God’s work is to transform people’s dispositions, to make them reborn into new people. … Behaving well is not the same as submitting to God, much less does it equal being compatible with Christ.
 Changes in behavior are based on doctrine and born of fervor; they are not based upon true knowledge of God or upon the truth, much less do they rest upon guidance from the Holy Spirit.
 Even though there are times when some of what people do is directed by the Holy Spirit, this is not an expression of the life, much less is it the same as knowing God; no matter how good a person’s behavior is, it does not prove that they have submitted to God or that they put the truth into practice.
 Behavioral changes are but a momentary illusion; they are but manifestations of zealousness.
 They cannot be counted as expressions of the life” (“The Difference Between External Changes and Changes in Disposition” in Records of Christ’s Talks).

 God’s words show us that although our behavior improved after we began believing in God, this doesn’t mean there has been a change in our life disposition.
 Most good behavior is the result of fervor, it is behavior born of doctrine and rules, or else it is a practice arising from being moved by the Holy Spirit.
 It is not because we understand the truth, it is not because we have knowledge of God, and it is not a practice that comes naturally out of our desire to satisfy and love God.
 We have been corrupted by Satan profoundly, we brim with every manner of satanic corrupt disposition—arrogance, craftiness, evil, rigidity and viciousness.
 If these dispositions are left unresolved, then even though we may be able to abide by certain rules and we may seem pious on the outside, this does not last for long, and when we encounter something disagreeable, we are unable to stop ourselves from sinning.
 For example, controlled by our arrogant and conceited satanic nature, we always try to make others honor us, and when others don’t do what we say, we fly into a rage and start lecturing them.
 Directed by our deceitful nature, everything we do is in consideration of our own interests; when everything at home is going smoothly, we’re willing to give things up and expend ourselves for God, and we can endure any hardship.
 But when misfortune comes, we blame God for not protecting us.
 We might even start to regret what we’ve given up, and contemplate betraying God.
 The list goes on.
 This shows that if our corrupt dispositions are left unsolved, we cannot practice the truth or obey God, and may even oppose Him.
 Take the Pharisees of two thousand years ago, for example.
 Outwardly, they didn’t appear to commit any evil.
 They travelled far and wide spreading the gospel, often expounded on the scriptures to people, and taught people to obey the law.
 Much of their behavior was good, but when the Lord Jesus appeared and began His work, because He appeared so normal and ordinary on the outside and He was not called the Messiah, and because everything about Him was at odds with their notions, their arrogant and conceited satanic dispositions were exposed.
 They flagrantly condemned and blasphemed the Lord Jesus, and ultimately, they conspired with the Roman authorities to crucify the Lord Jesus.